kevinssgh/rig-repl/README.md

 * Loads tools dynamically from an MCP server providing interfaces to blockchain and web services.
 * Provides a RAG (Retrieval-augmented generation) system using an embedded openai model.
-* Ingests documents int the RAG system using an in memory vector store.
+* Ingests documents into the RAG system using an in memory vector store.

 ## Requirements
 Below are the environment variables required to run the agent.

 * `MCP_SERVER_ADDRESS`: binding address of the mcp server ex.
 "0.0.0.0"
 * `MCP_SERVER_PORT`: mcp server port
-* `ANTHROPIC_API_KEY`: anthropic api key used to use the CLAUDE model
+* `ANTHROPIC_API_KEY`: anthropic api key used to interact with the model
 * `OPENAI_API_KEY`: openai api key used for the embedded model to perform index searches
 * `RIG_PREAMBLE`: preamble to the claude agent, an initial context string
 * `UNISWAP_DOCS_DIR_V2`: dir to uniswap v2 docs